Luděk Navara

-Luděk Navara (born 26 April 1964) is a Czech non-fictional author, publicist and historian.
+Luděk Navara (born 26 April 1964) is a Czech non-fiction author, publicist, and journalist.

 Biography

-Navara was born on born 26 April 1964 in Brno.
-He graduated at Faculty of Civil Engineering of Brno University of Technology and later in history at Faculty of Philosophy of Masaryk University.
-Since 1995, he has been editor by newspaper MF Dnes.
-He cooperates also with Czech Television in Brno.
-His predominant coverage of history and journalism are crimes of Communism and Nazism, and expulsion of Germans from Czechoslovakia.
-In 2009, together with Miroslav Kasáček, he founded the Civic Association Memory, which maps communist totalitarianism in the Czech Republic, especially in the South Moravian Region.
-The civic association Paměť initiated the establishment of the Freedom Trail and the Iron Curtain Gate to Freedom Memorial near Mikulov.
+Navara was born on 26 April 1964 in Brno.
+He graduated from the Faculty of Civil Engineering at the Brno University of Technology and later studied history at the Faculty of Arts of Masaryk University.
+Since 1995, he has worked as an editor at the newspaper MF Dnes.
+He has also cooperated with Czech Television in Brno.

+His journalistic and historical work primarily focuses on the crimes of Communism and Nazism, as well as the expulsion of Germans from Czechoslovakia.
+In 2009, together with Miroslav Kasáček, he co-founded the Civic Association Memory (Paměť), which documents communist totalitarianism in the Czech Republic, particularly in the South Moravian Region.

+The association initiated the establishment of the Freedom Trail and the Iron Curtain Gate to Freedom Memorial near Mikulov.